• Skip to main content

 Waterproof Membrane

-It would seem logical that the outer layer is the most important, but the real rain jacket magic happens in the middle layer.
-The strength and design of the waterproof membrane, wedged unseen between the outer and inner layers, is where the R&D dollars float away and separate the bad from the good and the good from the great.
+The strength and design of the waterproof membrane, wedged unseen between the outer and inner layers, is where the R&D dollars float away.
+It’s what separates the bad from the good and the good from the great.

 Waterproofing on Rain Jacket